pmuellr/cf-node-hello/README.md

     cf push --buildpack https://github.com/heroku/heroku-buildpack-nodejs.git cf-node-hello-bob

-That buildpack, in particular, is typically usable with CloudFoundry as well as Heroku.
-The CloudFoundry buildpack is based on this one, but tends to lag in terms of releases, so the Heroku one may be better, stronger, faster.
+That buildpack, in particular, is typically usable with Cloud Foundry as well as Heroku.
+The Cloud Foundry buildpack is based on this one, but tends to lag in terms of releases, so the Heroku one may be better, stronger, faster.
 Your mileage may vary.